pivotal/docs-tap/getting-started.md

 1. Usecase 1 - Binding an application to a pre-provisioned service instance running in the same namespace.
 2. Usecase 2 - Binding an application to a pre-provisioned service instance running in a different namespace on the same Kubernetes cluster.
-3. Usecase 3 - Binding an application to a service running outside K8s (e.g. external Azure DB) (Experimental).
+3. Usecase 3 - Binding an application to a service running outside Kubetnetes (e.g. external Azure DB) (Experimental).
-4. Usecase 4 - Binding an application to a service instance running on a different k8s cluster (Experimental).
+4. Usecase 4 - Binding an application to a service instance running on a different Kubetnetes cluster (Experimental).

 Services Toolkit comprises the following Kubernetes-native components: